 How Property is Divided in a Wisconsin Divorce

 Wisconsin is a “community property” state, which means any property that has been acquired (by either party) prior to or during the course of the marriage is considered marital property, even if it is not titled in both names.
-Either one or both spouses may own the marital home.
 Regardless of which spouse is the titled owner of the marital home, each spouse has a one-half interest in the home and has the same right to use and reside in the home.
 This right can be varied by court order or contract.

-When dividing your property and debt, the court begins with a presumption to equally divide all assets, debts and liabilities.
-Property includes but is not limited to real estate, vehicles, retirement accounts and pensions, personal belongings, debt, bank accounts, recreational toys, animals, etc.
+When dividing your property and debt, the court begins with a presumption to equally divide all assets, debts, and liabilities.
+Property includes real estate, vehicles, retirement accounts and pensions, personal belongings, debt, bank accounts, recreational toys, animals, etc.

 Does ALL property get divided?